open-telemetry/oteps/text/0156-columnar-encoding.md

 Null values support can be configured per field (third parameter in the field description).
 When enabled, a validity map mechanism is used.

->> Please read this documentation to get a complete description of the [Arrow Memory Layout](https://arrow.apache.org/docs/format/Columnar.html#format-columnar).
+> Please read this documentation to get a complete description of the [Arrow Memory Layout](https://arrow.apache.org/docs/format/Columnar.html#format-columnar).

+> Notation: For the next 3 sections, the schema definition uses the following notation to declare fields -> Field::new(name, type, nullable)

 #### OpenTelemetry metrics to Arrow mapping

 This Arrow schema describes the representation of univariate and **multivariate** time-series.

-Labels are mapped to a set of dedicated column scoped by the logical struct 'labels'.
-The list of labels can be easily determined from the schema by any participants.
+Attributes are mapped to a set of dedicated column scoped by the logical struct 'attributes'.
+The list of attributes can be easily determined from the schema by any participants.
 Metrics follow the same organization and are scoped by the logical struct 'metrics'.

-Attributes and exemplars are encoded with a list of structs instead of a struct of fields (columns).
-This mapping is based on the assumption that the number of attributes or exemplars can vary greatly from one measurement point to another for the same time-series.
+Exemplars are encoded with a list of structs instead of a struct of fields (columns).
+This mapping is based on the assumption that the number of exemplars can vary greatly from one measurement point to another for the same time-series.
 Arrow encodes this type representation with an offsets buffer and a child/data array.
 If this assumption is not true, another option will be to declare one column per attribute and exemplar with a validity bitmap enabled. **This should be validated by experimentation on realistic datasets.**